History of Methodism in the United States: Methodist church structure in America

-In 2022, a schism within the United Methodist Church led to many traditionalist United Methodist theologians, clergy and laity forming the Global Methodist Church after several modernist United Methodist clergy announced that they would not abide by the denomination's Book of Discipline concerning issues on human sexuality.

 From its beginning in England, Methodism laid emphasis on social service and education.
 Numerous originally Methodist institutions of higher education were founded in the United States in the early half of the 19th century, and today altogether there are about twenty universities and colleges named as "Methodist" or "Wesleyan" still in existence.

 Additionally, the Methodist Church has created a number of Wesley Foundation establishments on college campuses.
 These ministries are created to reach out to students, and often provide student housing to a few students in exchange for service to the ministry.
+Wesley Foundations are funded through their local annual conference, and therefore must remain UMC.

 United Methodist elders and pastors may marry and have families.
-They are placed in congregations by their bishop.
+Elders are considered itinerant preachers, and are placed in congregations by their bishop.
 Elders and pastors can either ask for a new appointment or their church can request that they be re-appointed elsewhere.
 If the elder is a full-time pastor, the church is required to provide either a house or a housing allowance for the pastor.

 Whereas most American Methodist worship is modeled after the Anglican Communion's Book of Common Prayer, a unique feature was the once practiced observance of the season of Kingdomtide, which encompasses the last thirteen weeks before Advent, thus dividing the long season after Pentecost into two discrete segments.
 During Kingdomtide, Methodist liturgy emphasizes charitable work and alleviating the suffering of the poor.
 This practice was last seen in The Book of Worship for Church and Home by The United Methodist Church, 1965, and The Book of Hymns, 1966.
 While some congregations and their pastors might still follow this old calendar, the Revised Common Lectionary, with its naming and numbering of Days in the Calendar of the Church Year, is used widely.
 However, congregations who strongly identify with their African American roots and tradition would not usually follow the Revised Common Lectionary.

 Adding more complexity to the mix, there are United Methodist congregations who orient their worship to the "free" church tradition, so particular liturgies are not observed.
 The United Methodist Book of Worship and The Hymns of the United Methodist Church are voluntarily followed in varying degrees.
 Such churches employ the liturgy and rituals therein as optional resources, but their use is not mandatory.